JoseDeFreitas/CodewarsLogger/README.md

 These are the steps that you must follow to run the program:
 1. Download the executable file depending on the OS you have (head to the ["Releases" tab](https://github.com/JoseDeFreitas/CodewarsGitHubLogger/releases)).
-2. Get the [Mozilla geckodriver](https://github.com/mozilla/geckodriver/releases) from the "Releases" tab in Mozilla's repository (also according to your
+2. Get the [Mozilla geckodriver](https://github.com/mozilla/geckodriver/releases) from the "Releases" tab in Mozilla's repository (also according to your OS).
-OS).
 3. Run the executable with the geckodriver file in the same directory.
 4. Follow the instructions prompted.

-After all the data is copied inside the directory of the executable file of the program, so you just need to use git to add to the stage, commit and push to your private GitHub repository.
-You can create a `.gitignore` file to ignore the executable.

 You can also clone the repository to have the code in you local machine and run the program from there.
 This way it's faster for you to customise whatever you want.